ryanhe312/waifu2x-qt/README.md

 (1) Set your input path and output path in Files Panel.
 Please use same file extensions for input and output.

-(2) Select your preferred engine and parameters in Configs Panel. (staying default is recommended)
+(2) Select your preferred engine and parameters in Configs Panel.
+Staying default is recommended.
+Only SRCNN supports selection of magnification and denoising strength.

 (3) Click Generate in Action Panel and wait for several minutes to process.